italiangrid/voms-api-java/README.md

 void notifyValidationResult(VOMSValidationResult result)
 ```

-The VOMSValidationResult class provides info the outcome of VOMS validation:
+The VOMSValidationResult class provides info on the outcome of VOMS validation:

 ```java